mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ![]({{ site.baseurl }}/assets/TetianaBlogFigs/GenomeExample.png){:style="width: 60%; align: center;"}

-Genome can be naively implemented as a `std::vector`{:.cpp} data structure from the standard library.
+Genome can be naively implemented as a `std::vector` data structure from the standard library.

 When the offspring is created from the parent genome, several mutations could take place:
 * **Overwrite** - the value at one or more sites is overwritten by a different value